HarryJamesGreenblatt/A-Riff-In-React/docs/07-backend-api.md

 ## Overview

-The backend API is implemented as a standard Express.js server running on Azure App Service.
+The backend API is implemented as a Node.js Express server running on **Windows Azure App Service**.
 This approach provides a familiar development experience with the scalability and managed services of Azure.

+## Deployment Status: ✅ **FULLY OPERATIONAL**
+- **Platform**: Windows App Service (migrated from Linux Sept 2025)
+- **Runtime**: Node.js 20.11.0
+- **Server**: Express.js with IIS integration via web.config
+- **Database**: Azure SQL Database with graceful degradation

 ## Architecture